ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Index rank and mixed variation

-We note that this definition of function rank is distinct from the notions proposed by \citet{jacot2022implicit}.
-Specifically, they define the Jacobian rank $\rank_{\text{J}}(f) = \max_{\vx} \rank(Jf(\vx))$ (where $Jf$ is the Jacobian of $f$) and the bottleneck rank $\rank_{\text{BN}}(f)$ which is the smallest integer $k$ such that $f$ can be factorized as $f = h \circ g$ with inner dimension $k$.
-Notably, their definition of rank requires that any function $f$ mapping to a scalar must be rank-1, regardless of any latent structure in $f$, and so only vector-valued functions can have rank greater than 1.
-In contrast, our definition accounts for low-rank active subspaces of scalar-valued functions.
+We note that the index rank is distinct from other notions of nonlinear function rank proposed by Jacot in \cite{jacot2022implicit,jacot2024bottleneck}.
+Specifically, Jacot defines the \emph{Jacobian rank} as $ \max_{\vx} \rank(Jf(\vx))$ where $Jf$ is the Jacobian of $f$ and the \emph{bottleneck rank} as the smallest integer $k$ such that $f$ can be factorized as $f = h \circ g$ with inner dimension $k$ where $h$ and $g$ are continuous and piecewise linear.
+These notions of nonlinear rank are connected to deep ReLU network representation costs.
+All three notions of rank (index, Jacobian, and bottleneck) capture different kinds of nonlinear low-dimensional structure.} Notably, both the Jacobian and bottleneck ranks require that any function $f$ mapping to a scalar must be rank-1, regardless of any latent structure in $f$, and so only vector-valued functions can have rank greater than 1.
+In contrast, our definition assigns scalar-valued functions different ranks depending on the dimension of its principal subspace.
+We also discuss the extension of index rank to vector-valued functions in \Cref{sec:vector valued functions}.

-It is important to note that learning a rank-$r$ function can be very different from first reducing the dimension of the training features by projecting them onto the first $r$ principal components of the $\{\vx_i\}$ and then feeding the reduced-dimension features into a neural network; that is, the central subspace $\mV$ may be quite different from the features' PCA subspace.
-Furthermore, as we detail in later sections, adding linear layers promotes learning low-rank functions that are aligned with the central or active subspace of a function; this is illustrated in \cref{fig:PCA_compare}.
+Finally, we also note that learning an index-rank-$r$ function can be very different from the common practice of first reducing the dimension of the training features by projecting them onto the top $r$ principal components of the training features and then feeding the reduced-dimension features into a neural network; that is, the principal subspace of the EGOP may be quite different from the features' PCA subspace.
+Furthermore, as we detail in later sections, assuming the data is generated according to a multi-index model, the representation cost associated with adding linear layers promotes learning low-index-rank functions whose principal EGOP subspace is aligned with the central subspace; this is illustrated in \Cref{fig:PCA_compare}.